 Not every investor can access an LRBA.
 They’re also complicated to negotiate, with language, covenants, terms and financial ratios that require specialised expertise.

 A smart way to access limited recourse loans for commercial property investment in Australia is to join an established syndicate with strong relationship in the banking industry.
-Professional syndicates
+But, as always, consult with your financial advisor or accountant before doing so.
+Every investment comes a risk.
+It’s your job to be aware of them before making any financial commitment.

 If you’re interested in investing in high quality commercial property in Australia, get in touch with the team at Properties & Pathways.